oroinc/crm/src/Oro/Bundle/SalesBundle/Resources/doc/api/lead.md

 #### get_subresource

-Get full information about an account the opportunity is created for.
+Retrieve an account record the opportunity is created for.

 #### get_relationship

-Get an account the opportunity is created for.
+Retrieve the ID of an account record the opportunity is created for.

 #### update_relationship